AkikoKumagara/Naruto-STORM-1-PS-Icons/README.md

 This mod replaces the Xbox style button prompts that appear in menus and in the game with PlayStation style icons.
 This is useful for people who play using a DualShock gamepad or third party gamepad and/or those who are used to this button style and layout.

-If you find anything seems to be mistakenly left in Xbox format, please to let me know and I will try my best to resolve that.
-Some references to the Back button have not been fixed yet.

-Note: This mod is only for the "HD" version of Full Burst.
-It is not meant to nor confirmed to work in the initial version of the game.

 ## Downloading Modded Textures

 My modded textures are hosted on Github.
 You can download them at the following link.